Healthdirect Free Australian health advice you can count on.

 What is an eScript (electronic prescription)?

-An eScript, or electronic prescription, is a digital version of a paper prescription that your doctor can use to prescribe you medicine.
-It allows the prescribing and dispensing of medicine without the need for a paper prescription.
+An eScript, or electronic prescription, is a digital version of a prescription that your doctor can use to prescribe medicines.
+With an eScript your medicine can prescribed and dispensed without the need for a paper prescription.

 How is an eScript different from a paper prescription?

-The main difference is how you receive the prescription.
-Instead of receiving a piece of paper, you will receive a digital token sent from your doctor by SMS or email.
+The main difference between eScript and a paper prescription is how you get the prescription.
+You will get a digital token from your doctor by SMS or email instead of a signed piece of paper.

 What are the benefits of an eScript?

-An eScript makes it more convenient to pick up your prescription wherever and whenever you are ready.
+An eScript makes it possible to pick up your prescription medicine wherever and whenever you are ready.

 How does an eScript work?

-If you want an eScript, you will need to ask for one during your doctor (or other prescriber) appointment.
+To get an eScript, you will need to ask for one during your appointment with your doctor or other prescriber.

-Your doctor can also cancel an eScript or resend it if you accidentally delete it.
+Your doctor can cancel an eScript or send it again if you delete it by mistake.

 Can all medicines be prescribed using an eScript?